isimic/Array-RNGer/README.md

 # Array RNGer
-A simple client based web application for generation of array with custom properties
+A simple client based web application for generation of arrays with custom properties